vijioverse/Smart-Contract/README.md

 # Smart-Contract
 Module 050 - A decentralized microfinance collaborate saving Module 070
+Module 033 - Calculate Greatest Number
+Objective- Create a function Greaterwhich accepts a dynamic array of unsigned integers.
+Calculate the greatest number from all of them and return it.
+Sample 1 - Input : [23, 56, 23, 46, 76, 8] Output : 76
+Sample 2 - Input : [134, 567, 22] Output : 567
 Module 023
 Module 068 - CEO of a company, has hired you as an intern.
 To assess your proficiency in basic Solidity and mathematics, he has assigned you a task.